 • plastic bags to shit in

-• gas canisters? (not really a normal consumable item)
+• gas canisters? (not really a normal consumable)

 • scrap firewood/charcoal (latter more likely to see normal use)